Richard Dawkins: Awards and recognition

 He holds honorary doctorates in science from the University of Huddersfield, University of Westminster, Durham University, the University of Hull, the University of Antwerp, the University of Oslo, the University of Aberdeen, Open University, the Vrije Universiteit Brussel, and the University of Valencia.
-He also holds honorary doctorates of letters from the University of St Andrews and the Australian National University (HonLittD, 1996), and was elected Fellow of the Royal Society of Literature in 1997 and a Fellow of the Royal Society (FRS) in 2001.
-He is one of the patrons of the Oxford University Scientific Society.
+He also holds honorary doctorates of letters from the University of St Andrews and the Australian National University (HonLittD, 1996), and was elected Fellow of the Royal Society of Literature (FRSL) in 1997 and a Fellow of the Royal Society (FRS) in 2001.
+He is one of the patrons of the Oxford University Scientific Society, and also a patron of The Gorilla Organization.

 In 1987 Dawkins received a Royal Society of Literature award and a Los Angeles Times Book Prize for The Blind Watchmaker.
 The same year, he received a Sci.
 Tech Prize for Best Television Documentary Science Programme of the Year for the BBC's Horizon film of the same name.

 In 1996 the American Humanist Association gave him their Humanist of the Year Award, but the award was withdrawn in 2021, with the statement that he "demean[ed] marginalized groups", including transgender people, using "the guise of scientific discourse".

 Other awards Dawkins has received include the Zoological Society of London's Silver Medal (1989), the Finlay Innovation Award (1990), the Michael Faraday Award (1990), the Nakayama Prize (1994), the fifth International Cosmos Prize (1997), the Kistler Prize (2001), the Medal of the Presidency of the Italian Republic (2001), the 2001 and 2012 Emperor Has No Clothes Award from the Freedom From Religion Foundation, the Bicentennial Kelvin Medal of The Royal Philosophical Society of Glasgow (2002), the Golden Plate Award of the American Academy of Achievement (2006) and the Nierenberg Prize for Science in the Public Interest (2009).
 He was awarded the Deschner Award, named after the German anti-clerical author Karlheinz Deschner.
 The Committee for Skeptical Inquiry (CSICOP) has awarded Dawkins their highest award In Praise of Reason (1992).